- June 2017 AFR rates

 Most of the upcoming car launches in the next 10 months or so will have already been tested under the NEDC regime, so we may not see WLTP figures for a while.
 However there will be an overnight switch of test figures on 31st August 2018 when we will wake up to official emission and fuel consumption figures that are, in some cases, significantly worse on newly registered cars.

 - Can the same car have two sets of figures ?
-Cars registered after 1st September 2018 will only have WLTP figures, as would a new type approval model that was tested after 1.9.17 and sold before 1.9.18.
+Cars registered after 1st September 2018 will have WLTP figures, as would a new type approval model that was tested after 1.9.17 and sold before 1.9.18.
 Confusion may arise as a result of all older types of cars (previously NEDC tested) having to be tested under WLTP in preparation for sale after 1.9.18. but the advance WLTP figures should be either hidden or just used for information until coming into force.

 - The same vehicle may have a different CO2 figure if registered before or after the 1st September 2018.
-So company car drivers looking for delivery of a new car in October 2018 should press for registration in Septemer if possible.
+So company car drivers looking for delivery of a new car in October 2018 should press for registration in September if possible.

 - We don't know what the difference on fuel consumption and emissions will be as the test regulations have only just been published.
 Tests under draft regulations show varying impacts according to the weight of the car, and engine technologies used.